The process by which you will be formally admitted to the University of Edinburgh is called matriculation. Registration is one step of that process.

 You can pay the fees on arrival or make banking arrangements to pay your fees before you arrive.

-More information on registering by post is available from Academic Registry.
+More information on registration and the wider matriculation process is available from Academic Registry.